Skull Augmentation & Reduction

 Small Head & Large Skull Augmentations

-Increasing the size of the head in more than one skull area can be done through either the application of large amounts of bone cements or a large custom skull implant.
-My preference today is to use a custom implant because the work of creating the dimensions of the skull augmentation needed, in both surface area coverage and thicknesses, is done before the surgery.
-This also ensures the smoothest augmentation surface with thin and non-visible or nonpalpable implant transitions to the surrounding skull surfaces.
-This may also allow for a slightly smaller incisional length to place it.
+Increasing the size of the head that involves more than three skull surface areas can only be effectively done with a custom skull implant design.
+Such custom implants provide the most assured skull augmentation effect because the work of creating the dimensions of the skull augmentation needed, in both surface area coverage and thicknesses, is done before the surgery.
+This also ensures the smoothest augmentation surface with thin and non-visible/nonpalpable implant edgess to the surrounding skull surfaces.
+This also allows for a smaller incisional length to place it.

-When scalp coverage over a large skull implant is a concern, a first stage scalp expansion needs to be done.
-A scalp tissue expander is initially placed and the patient does at home tissue inflations with saline until the expander volume is achieved.
-Usually this does not need to be more than 100 to 120mls of fill volume.
+Whether the scalp can stretch enough to accommodate a large skull implant is a concern, a first-stage scalp expansion needs to be done.
+A scalp tissue expander is initially placed as a first-stage procedure.
+This is in essence a balloon that helps the scalp stretch in preparation for a second stage custom skull implant placement.
+There are two methods for first-stage scalp expansion.
+The traditional method is that the patient does at-home tissue inflations with saline until a good expander volume is achieved.
+Usually, this can be between 100 to 150mls of fill volume.
 The scalp tissue expander only needs to be inflated to the point that it creates the skull augmentation look that the patient desires.
-There is usually a six week time period between the placement of the tissue expander and the second stage skull implant placement.
+Some patients, however, are unable to do their own inflation, and then an immediate scalp expander fill is done.
+Fill volumes of 70ml to 80mls can usually be immediately done and the port is then just tied off.
+While not as good as the volumes achieved with serial inflations after surgery, some scalp expansion is still achieved.
+Regardless of the method, there is usually a six to eight-week time period between the insertion of the tissue expander and the second stage skull implant placement.

 Compared to making the overall size and shape of the skull larger, reducing a large skull is both more challenging and less visibly successful.
 Safe skull reduction is limited to reducing/thinning of the outer table or cortex of the skull.
 This leaves the underlying diploic space and inner cortex of the skull intact.
-While this maintains solid protection of the brain, it also limits how much a skull can be visible reduced.
-Bone burring is the method used (not skull plate removal) and cannot be reduced more than about 5mm to 7mms on any given skull area.
+While this maintains solid protection of the brain, it also limits how much a skull can be visibly reduced.
+Bone burring is the method used (not entire skull plate removal) and cannot be reduced more than about 5mm to 7mms on any given skull area.
 When done over a large skull area this can create a greater difference than that number alone suggests but the overall skull reduction is never going to be greater than about 10% to 15% of its overall size.
-Such skull reduction efforts require a long scalp incision to access as much of the skull as possible.
+Such skull reduction efforts require longer scalp incisions to do than many skull augmentation.